showered_with_creativity_w1 GRADIENT6.jpg

 ABOUT andrew

-What connects these rooms is a set of questions I keep returning to: How are people helped?
-What does it look like when someone moves through acute distress toward something more bearable?
-And how do we build systems — clinical, communal, political — that support that movement rather than obstruct it?
+What connects these rooms is a set of questions I keep returning to: How are people actually helped?
+What does it look like when someone moves through acute distress — or chronic stuckness, or systemic neglect — toward something more bearable?
+And how do we build the clinical practices, community structures, and organizational systems that support that movement rather than obstruct it?

-My career began in youth development and experiential education, directing national programs for children and families living with type 1 diabetes through Camp Banting and the Diabetes Canada D-Camps network.
-Over six years I led medically supported summer camps, peer support programs, and family retreats serving thousands of participants annually, and spoke on this work at international conferences in Australia and the United States.
+My career began in experiential education and youth health, directing national residential programs for children and families living with type 1 diabetes through Camp Banting and the Diabetes Canada D-Camps network.
+Over six years I led medically supported camps, peer support programs, and family retreats serving thousands of participants annually — work that included managing medical teams led by pediatric endocrinologists across western Canada, overseeing a $1.2M operational budget, and navigating complex stakeholder relationships spanning hospital administration, corporate funders, and government bodies.
+I presented on this work at international conferences in Australia and the United States.

-At the governance and systems level, I serve as Mayor of Bowen Island Municipality, where my work has focused on sustainable community development, reconciliation, and regional collaboration through Metro Vancouver and TransLink.
-I also serve as Board Chair of the BC Mental Health Foundation, working alongside PHSA and BC Mental Health and Substance Use Services on provincial mental health funding and evaluation priorities.
+At the governance level, I serve as Mayor of Bowen Island Municipality, where my work has focused on sustainable infrastructure development, reconciliation, and regional collaboration through Metro Vancouver.
+I also serve as Board Chair of the BC Mental Health Foundation and Board Chair of CMHA North and West Vancouver, working on provincial mental health funding priorities and community-level service delivery.

 My research sits at the intersection of embodied therapeutic process, crisis intervention, and psychedelic-assisted therapy.